DFE-Digital/apply-for-teacher-training/README.md

 We keep track of architecture decisions in [Architecture Decision Records (ADRs)](/adr).

+An overview of the Azure hosted infrstructure architecture can be found in the [Azure Infrastructure](/docs/azure-infrastructure.md) document.

 ### Domain Model

 ![The domain model for this application](docs/domain-model.png)